Constraints on galaxy formation from the cosmic-far-infrared-background\,$-$\,optical-imaging cross-correlation using \textit{Herschel} and UNIONS: DISCUSSION

 With wide-field imaging now being undertaken across the entire electromagnetic spectrum, there is great power in combining data in different wavebands.
 The cross-correlation approach that we have described in this paper is one component in a tool-box of techniques that can be used to combine wide-field images.
 The most commonly used approach is to extract objects from images, build catalogues of object properties, and work directly with brightnesses, shapes, etc. Additionally one can look at the 2-point correlation function of the catalogued sources, which includes studying cross-correlations of sources between wavebands, e.g.\ combining optical and submm catalogues \citep{Blake2006,Hildebrandt2013}.
 However, this misses the information about the statistical properties of the galaxies that are {\it not\/} individually detected and yet are still there at a faint level in the images.
 So-called `stacking' can be used to extract the properties of subsets of sources \citep[e.g.][]{Viero2015} -- this is essentially a cross-correlation between a map and a catalogue \citep[e.g.][]{Marsden2009}.
-The information contained in the fluctuating extragalactic background, which is the focus of this paper, is complementary to studies of distinct objects.
+The information contained in the fluctuating extragalactic background, which is the focus of this paper, is complementary to studies of distinct objects, and reaches down to fainter objects.
 Provided that images exist with reasonable control of systematic effects, then this information can be extracted `for free', in addition to the more detailed studies carried out on individual galaxies.
+Moreover, the signal coming from optical-to-far-IR correlations will contain information about the relationship between stars and star formation in galaxy halos, which will be complementary to information extracted from optical or far-IR data alone.